rstudio/chromote/README.md

 Calling `b$debug_messages(TRUE)` will enable the printing of all the JSON messages sent between R and Chrome.
-This can be very helpful for understanding how the Chrome Devtools Protocol works.
+This can be very helpful for understanding how the Chrome DevTools Protocol works.

 ``` r
 b <- ChromoteSession$new()